tarwn/lessthandot-hugo/blogs/content/posts/2011-04-17-why-do-we-need-error.md

 **Inform calling process of situation: ** I'm going to pretend, just for a short moment, that I'm a developer.
 Let's say I'm tasked with the job of writing some new functionality in an existing system.
 I want to be efficient and reuse some of the existing stored procedures already written in the system.
 So I start looking at some of the logic with the procs and I realize that I can't tell what the business rules are for a given process because there isn't any controls, error handling, that helps me understand what is acceptable as far as data values are concerned.
-So the calling process that I would be writing would only know about the happy path and not the so called “roads less traveled”.
+So the calling process that I would be writing would only know about the happy path and not the so called "roads less traveled".